NischeyGupta/1800_202210_BBY17/README.md

 * Hi my name is Nischey.
 I'm excited about this project because its a great learning project.
 * Also, I will gain team spirit after this project.

+* Hi my name is Raghav and I am excited for this project as I will learn many new things
+* I like to play video games and I love dogs
 ## Technologies
 Technologies used for this project:
 * HTML, CSS